brainstrorm/VK_Internship_Android_2019/README.md

 # VK Internship Android 2018
-## Simple Audio Player which is able to play music from Android device
+## Simple Audio Player which is able to play music from an Android device
 Functional:

 1. You have an opportunity to choose a folder, which player pick to play mp3's from